[DSWS-2023] International Symposium on Data Science 2023

 • Developing recommendations to support data activities addressing open science, data-centric research and over-arching societal challenges across the Sustainable Development Goals (SDGs).

-• Involvement of early career researchers and scientists: Conveners: *Shuji Abe, Akira Kadokura, Nose Masahito, Toshihiro Ashino, Susumu Goto, Takashi Watanabe
+• Involvement of early career researchers and scientists: Conveners: *Shuji Abe, Akira Kadokura, Masahito Nose, Toshihiro Ashino, Susumu Goto, Takashi Watanabe, Maja Dolinar

 • A forum for young-generation researchers and scientists in the Asia-Oceania area to identify current and future societal challenges.
 This session is led by the WDS Early Career Researchers (ECR) Network